PRINCIPAL INVESTIGATOR

 Interested in joining the lab?

 We have no open positions in the lab at this time.
 If you are an undergraduate looking for research experience, please fill out our google form for possible future opportunities.
-The lab will not be taking any new graduate students or postdocs this coming year.
+The lab will not be taking any new graduate students or postdocs at Rice.